Event Series

 Telehealth and Cancer: Studying Its Role in Cancer Control and Care Delivery

-In this webinar, experts will describe the role of telehealth in understanding and mitigating health disparities in cancer prevention and cancer care.
+In this webinar, experts described the role of telehealth in understanding and mitigating health disparities in cancer prevention and cancer care.

 This webinar is part of the 2022 DCCPS webinar series, Telehealth and Cancer: Studying Its Role in Cancer Control and Care Delivery, organized by the Behavioral Research Program and Healthcare Delivery Research Program.
 This series seeks to identify emergent research gaps and opportunities for the use of telehealth in cancer prevention and control.